RishiSr/Chatter/README.md

 The realtime chat app is build using MERN stack.

-This is a full-stack chat application that can be up and running with just a few steps.
+This is a full-stack chat application.
 Its frontend is built with the help of React.
 The backend is built with Express.js and Node.js.
 Real-time message broadcasting is developed using Socket.IO.